azuradara/neo-act-plugin/README.md

   - Fix: Click "Chat Tab Options" (the cog icon on the left of ur chat tabs) > Reset > All Settings.
 This is because the plugin reads from the default combat chat tab and does not support custom ones.
 - It keeps spewing "Failed to reolve pointer chain" errors:
   - Make sure ACT is running as administrator.
+  - Make sure you have selected the correct region.
+  - Make sure you have the latest version of the plugin.

 ### How to add the overlay to OBS (for streamers)